 In my current role, I’ve found a good career and life balance.
-However, like many scientists my career has been an emotional roller-coaster, jumping between many different jobs and countries.
+However, like many scientists, my career has been an emotional roller-coaster, jumping between many different jobs and countries.
 I discovered my passion for science studying medicine in Berlin (Germany).
 I did a lot of research there and was also very mobile.
-I studied in Parma (Italy) with ERASMUS and did research stays in Hamamatsu (Japan), Harvard (USA) as well and London (UK).
+I studied in Parma (Italy) with ERASMUS.
+I did research stays in Hamamatsu (Japan), Harvard (USA) as well as London (UK).
 I moved back to Berlin and worked for six years in an anatomy department.
 Then, after two tedious years of applying for a limited number of professor positions in Germany, I started looking internationally.
-I managed to secure three interesting offers, from Imperial College (UK), University of Southern Denmark (Denmark) and Hasselt University (Belgium).
+I managed to secure three attractive offers from Imperial College (UK), University of Southern Denmark (Denmark), and Hasselt University (Belgium).
 After negotiating for several weeks and weighing up the different options, I moved to Belgium in 2008.
 In 2020, I moved back to Germany and became Professor for Neuroanatomy at the Medical School Hamburg.

 Navigating my science career has been a long and challenging journey, so I’m excited to help make it easier for young scientists.
 Through this course, I will share my experience, as well as bringing you the best advice from other star and role model scientists.